OpenRiskNet/workshop/wp2-deployment-workshop-2019/exercise-b/README.md

     oc process -f deployment-config.yaml | oc create -f -
     oc process -f service.yaml | oc create -f -
     oc process -f route.yaml | oc create -f -

+>   In the above we're actually running two commands for each template.
+    We run the `process` command on each template to compile it into a form usable by OpenShift.
+IOn the second part, we _pipe_ the output of the process stage into the `create` command, which creates objects in our project.

 If you navigate to the OpenShift web console you should see your project and, once the container is pulled from DockerHub and is running the